irrdnet/irrd/docs/admins/configuration.rst

 * ``sources.{name}.export_destination_unfiltered``: a path to save full exports, including a serial file, of this source.
-This is identical to ``export_destination``, except that the files saved here contain full unfiltered password hashes from mntner objects.
+This is identical to ``export_destination``, except that the files saved here contain full unfiltered password hashes from mntner objects and objects are never dummified.
   Sharing password hashes externally is a security risk, the unfiltered data is intended only to support
   :doc:`availability and data migration </admins/availability-and-migration>`.